Showing posts with label thanksgiving day. Show all posts

 I've never heard of this.

-But why would Filipinos in the Philippines celebrate thanksgiving day anyway?
-There were no pilgrims who came over, and celebrated their first harvest.
+But why would Filipinos in the Philippines celebrate Thanksgiving Day anyway?
+There were no pilgrims who came over and celebrated their first harvest.
 There were no groups of Wamponaog who came for dinner.

 Well, according to them, it is because the United States of America ruled the Philippines for 48 years.

 But still, the Philippines isn't America.
-Why would we practice another country's federal holiday.
+Why would we practice another country's federal holiday?

 Spain conquered the Philippines for 120 years.
-I did not remember celebrating Fiesta de Nacional España in October or any other national holidays only celebrated in Spain.
+I did not remember celebrating Fiesta Nacional de España in October or any other national holidays only celebrated in Spain.

 Come on!
 You guys should be ashamed of yourselves.
 Where is your patriotism?
 And these parents don't know that children who speak more than one language are smarter.
-That was what my children's teachers told me when they were in Kindergarten and first grade.
+That was what my children's teachers told me when they were in kindergarten and first grade.
 In fact, they encouraged me to keep Visayan language at home.

 What kind of a Christian was he?
 He was a fake!